 What are the health benefits of a Mediterranean diet?

 There’s a reason why this traditional cuisine became a healthy trend worldwide.
-Many people follow the Mediterranean diet to get at least one of the benefits listed below:
+Many people follow the Mediterranean diet to get at least one of the benefits below:

 The Mediterranean diet promotes a salt-free diet with many spices and several heart-healthy dishes.
 It brings about countless benefits to the cardiovascular system.
 One of them is reducing blood pressure levels, especially systolic blood pressure.